What to expect in Year 6

 Firstly, no guide to Year 6 would be complete without some mention of the SATs – the assessment tasks that all Year 6 pupils sit in May of each year.
 The results of these will determine whether your child has met the ‘expected’ level in English and maths.

-There is no doubt that that the testing will become a focus during the year and in most schools a great deal of work will be carried out to prepare for this time.
+There is no doubt that the testing will become a focus during the year and in most schools a great deal of work will be carried out to prepare for this time.
 Hopefully, your child’s teacher will help your child prepare for the tests without them even realising it.
 Every school is obviously different, but your child’s teacher will probably aim to keep the stress levels down with plenty of fun and valuable learning.

 2. The wider curriculum

 The science topics in Year 6 have recently changed.
 In evolution and inheritance, your child will get to look at dinosaurs, fossils, genetics, Darwin, and so much more.
 Other topics include the circulatory system, microorganisms, and light and electricity.
 Where possible, your child will carry out a variety of scientific investigations during all of these topics, building on the skills they have already acquired.
-Most children love practical lessons and the opportunity to use scientific equipment.

 3. Moving on up